FOMUS has many built-in instruments, but you will probably want to modify some of them or define your own.

 The electric viola instrument defined here uses the built-in ‘viola’ instrument as a template,

-set the name and abbreviated name of the instrument as it
+replacing the values of a few typical settings. name and abbr set the name and abbreviated name of the instrument as it

-set the minimum and maximum pitch so that FOMUS prints warning messages if the
+should appear in the score. min-pitch and max-pitch set the minimum and maximum pitch so that FOMUS prints warning messages if the

 pitches fall out of range.

-is a list of pitches representing the open strings of the instrument, used by FOMUS to calculate notation for harmonics.
+open-strings is a list of pitches representing the open strings of the instrument, used by FOMUS to calculate notation for harmonics.

 |